 In response to interest expressed by many in the Northeast about glass recycling issues, the Northeast Recycling Council held a one-day Forum on glass recycling and recycled glass markets in Providence, Rhode Island on November 10th.
 The Forum included presentations from and discussions with recycled glass collectors, processors, and manufacturers.
 The great turn out and obvious enthusiasm for supporting glass recycling made the Forum an event to remember.

 Despite the negative press that glass recycling has been getting, the overarching message at NERC’s Forum was very positive.
 Below is a list of points discussed and supported at the Glass Forum:

 NERC would like to thank the Forum speakers, sponsors, exhibitors, and registrants for participating in the Forum and for helping us to achieve a successful event.
 Everyone’s involvement in the Forum allowed us to learn about different strategies that can be used to support glass recycling, as well as the different industry sectors involved with glass markets.

 For more information about NERC’s Glass Forum or future events, contact Mary Ann Remolador, NERC’s Assistant Director.

-To continue the momentum started at NERC’s Glass Forum about glass recycling and glass markets, NERC has posted all of the presentations from its Glass Forum in the Archives section of its website.
+To continue the momentum started at NERC’s Glass Forum about glass recycling and glass markets, NERC has posted all of the presentations from its Glass Forum on its website.